-- Though cumbersome at times, adherence to GOG guidelines for public financial management results in prudent use of funds, ensuring transparency and accountability for all resources that are funneled through the Assembly. - Effective teamwork and collaboration between implementing departments ensures timely delivery of public services through robust cash planning and timely liquidation reporting.
+- Though cumbersome at times, adherence to GOG guidelines for public financial management results in prudent use of funds, ensuring transparency and accountability for all resources that are funneled through the Assembly. - PFM capacity building efforts have made the district's internal systems more resilient as a result of the intensified efforts to address the previously-identified risks.
+The Assembly believes these gains to be sustainable as they have been fully systematized within the relevant departments. - Effective teamwork and collaboration between implementing departments ensures timely delivery of public services through robust cash planning and timely liquidation reporting.
 Coordination between departments also ensures that cash requests are based on actual need, thereby reducing the instance of excess or insufficient cash (available at a time) to execute planned activities.

 Based on these positive outcomes, the Assembly has identified several steps it can undertake to ensure that PFM gains remain institutionalized.
 Among the steps include enhancing the independence of the Internal Audit Units by making available a separate budget for field work and, as part of the IT Strategic Plan, implementing electronic record keeping and revenue data management systems to enhance IGF collection.
 The IT policy and strategy was fashioned in full anticipated of the Ghana Integrated Financial Management Information System (an electronic funds management system designed to improve uniformity in accounting at all levels of government).
-More information on the activities the Assembly intends to continue beyond the life of the RING Project can be found in the Sustainability Strategy within this document.
+More information on the activities the Assembly intends to continue beyond the RING Project can be found in the Sustainability Strategy.